The Impact of Cybersecurity: Threats and Strategies for Safeguarding Digital Assets

 Insider Threats: Addressing Risks from Within

 Not all cybersecurity threats come from external sources; sometimes, they originate from within an organization.
 Insider threats occur when current or former employees, contractors, or business partners misuse their authorized access to compromise data, systems, or networks either intentionally or unintentionally.
+Implementing robust insider threat programs can help organizations detect and prevent malicious activities from within, ensuring the safety and integrity of their sensitive information.

 • Preventing Insider Threat